ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 once it believes enough new reports have been uploaded and aggregated to allow the collection job to succeed.

+The Leader begins handling a `CollectionJobReq` by checking the following
+conditions:

-The Leader begins handling a `CollectionJobReq` by checking that it recognizes the task ID.
-If not, it MUST fail the collection job with error `unrecognizedTask`.
+* Whether it recognizes the task ID.
+If not, the Leader MUST fail the collection job with error `unrecognizedTask`.

-Next, the Leader checks that the indicated batch mode matches the task's batch mode.
-If not, it MUST fail the job with error `invalidMessage`.
+* Whether the indicated batch mode matches the task's batch mode.
+If not, the Leader MUST fail the job with error `invalidMessage`.

-Next, the Leader checks that the aggregation parameter is valid as described in
+* Whether the aggregation parameter is valid as described in
   {{agg-param-validation}}.
-If not, it MUST fail the job with error `invalidAggregationParameter`.
+If not, the Leader MUST fail the job with error `invalidAggregationParameter`.

-The Leader then checks whether the `Query` in the Collector's request determines a batch that can be collected.
+* Whether the `Query` in the Collector's request determines a batch that can be collected.
 If the query does not identify a valid set of batch buckets according to the criteria defined by the batch mode in use ({{batch-modes}}), then the Leader MUST fail the job with error `batchInvalid`.

-If any of the batch buckets identified by the query have already been collected, then the Leader MUST fail the job with error `batchOverlap`.
+* Whether any of the batch buckets identified by the query have already been collected, then the Leader MUST fail the job with error `batchOverlap`.

-If aggregation was performed eagerly ({{eager-aggregation}}), then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
+* If aggregation was performed eagerly ({{eager-aggregation}}), then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
 If not, the Leader MUST fail the job with error `invalidMessage`.

 Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process,